 - Click OK.

 Your job is added to the queue.

-- You can confirm the issue is resolved when you can navigate the restore files options (from the Code42 app or the Code42 console) without experiencing any slowness.
+- You can confirm the issue is resolved when you can navigate the restore files options (from the Code42 agent or the Code42 console) without experiencing any slowness.
 From a technical standpoint, the manifest file should be around 300 MB or less, and the manifest file should be 1 GB or less.